redsanket/spark/external/storm/guide/overview/index.rst

 ..
 Storm is simple and developers can write Storm topologies using any programming language.

 - **Application Scalability** - Storm clusters are designed so that workers that execute spouts and bolts can be increased to meet rising throughput needs.
-- **Infrastructure Scalability** - You can also increase the number of supervisors to run more workers and run supervisors with a different number of slots, which define the ports on a machine are open for workers to use.
+- **Infrastructure Scalability** - You can also increase the number of supervisors to run more workers and run supervisors with a different number of slots, which define the ports on a machine that are open for workers to use.
 - **Resource Guarantees** - Topologies are guaranteed resources based on scheduling at both the topology and user levels.
 - **Fault Tolerance** - When faults occur during the execution of your computation, Storm reassigns tasks as needed.
   Storm ensures that computations can run forever (or until you manually kill the computation).

   +--------------------------------+---------------------------------------------------------------------------------------+
   | **Scenario**                   | **Built-In Tolerance**                                                                |